-The School intends for this policy to be consistent with the provisions of Utah's compulsory attendance laws, Utah Code Ann. §§ 53G-6-201 through 53G-6-208.
-The School will seek to accurately monitor and record attendance information, annually review attendance data, and consider revisions to the attendance policy and procedures to encourage student attendance.
+The School intends for this policy to be consistent with the provisions of Utah's compulsory education laws, Utah Code §§ 53G-6-201 through 53G-6-208, as well as Utah Administrative Code Rule R277-607.

 The Principal will establish attendance procedures consistent with this policy and applicable law and will ensure that the policy and procedures are distributed to parents.